Chairman’s report 2018

-TTCF is also very fortunate to have significant internal expertise at its disposal, from my fellow Directors and the General Manager, all of our staff as well as our wide range of service providers/suppliers.
-I want to sincerely thank each one of you for your contribution throughout the year and I look forward to the TTCF team continuing to produce more exceptional results in the years to come.
+Not too many faces have changed within the Foundation’s ranks since this time last year and so TTCF continues to have significant sector related expertise at its disposal.
+I want to sincerely thank each one of you for your contribution throughout the year and I look forward to seeing the TTCF team produce more exceptional results in the year ahead of us.

 In accordance with Section 109 of the Gambling Act 2003, the Net Proceeds Committee of The Trusts Community Foundation (TTCF) Limited has conducted an annual review of the criteria, methods, systems and policies it uses for consideration of applications for the distribution of net proceeds.

 The results of this review, approved on the 5th June 2018, are that the objective of TTCF to maximise the proceeds that are applied to Authorised Purposes remains unchanged.
 Likewise, TTCF’s policies are considered to be working effectively to meet this objective.

-- Application forms can be downloaded from this website as a PDF to be completed by hand, or as a Word Template to be saved to your computer before typing into the fields provided.
+- Application forms can be completed online or downloaded from this website, either as a PDF to be completed by hand, or as a Word Template to be saved to your computer before typing into the fields provided.
 Alternatively forms can be requested from the TTCF Grants Office 0800 882 3583 Ext 2.

 - The Foundation currently holds 11 funding rounds per annum and the close off dates for each round are strictly adhered to.
 We strongly advise that Applicants check these dates against their project needs.
 Relevant dates may also be checked on the Foundation’s website.